kestra-io/shiny_rocks/README.md

 **What's in?"**

-- `flows` folder: where we store Kestra Flows.
+- `docker-compose.yml`: to install the whole project in a self-contained environment.
 - Terraform `main.tf` file: to deploy and manage Kestra assets.
-- `docker-compose.yml`: to install the whole project in a self-contained environment.
+- `./flows` folder: where we store Kestra Flows.
+- `./shiny_rocks_dbt`: dbt project for data transformation
-- `dataset/`: script to generate data + historical data you could backfill in Kestra.
+- `./dataset/produce`: script to generate data + historical data you could backfill in Kestra.
 As highlighted in introduction, it's all fake data.

 ## Setup